 What Are Plumbing Codes and Why Do They Matter?

 Plumbing codes are legally enforceable standards that govern how plumbing systems must be designed, installed, and maintained in your home.
-In the US, there is no single national code — instead, states adopt one of three primary model codes: the International Plumbing Code (IPC), used by 37 states; the Uniform Plumbing Code (UPC), common in Western states; or the National Standard Plumbing Code (NSPC), used in states like New Jersey and Illinois.
-Both the IPC and UPC are updated every three years, with the current editions being IPC 2024 and UPC 2024.
+In the US, there is no single national code.
+Instead, states adopt one of two primary model codes: the International Plumbing Code (IPC), adopted in some version by 37 states plus D.C., Puerto Rico, and Guam covering roughly 76% of the US population, or the Uniform Plumbing Code (UPC), which remains dominant in the Western US.
+Both are updated on a three-year cycle.
+The 2024 editions are the current published versions for 2026, and the 2027 I-Codes (including the next IPC) are expected to be published in mid- to late 2026.

 Knowing your local code matters for three key reasons: